guiguimanu/arkanot/README.md

     - Walls - Need something to bounce off.
 Note: this has the *void* as a child also
   - UI
     - Game End Canvas - includes *GameOver* Text and end game *buttons*
-    - UI Canvas - includes Hearts display and launch hint
+    - HUD Canvas - HUD UI such as Hearts display
+    - Launch Hint Canvas - has the swipe up animation in world space
+    - Level Intro Canvas - Shows the level name on level start
   - Brick List - All bricks in the level must be placed as a child of this object

 Everything is parented under a Game Controller object that is a prefab.
 The reason for this is to avoid having to change references in every level upon refactoring.
 Keep in mind that the only thing that changes between levels is: